Weaponized interdependence: Responses and implications

 When states fear they will be targeted by weaponized interdependence, they are likely to pursue strategies of decoupling or de-risking to reduce their vulnerabilities.
-This backlash can lead to the fragmentation of global networks.
+This backlash can lead to geoeconomic and geopolitical fragmentation.

 After the 2010 rare earths crisis, the U.S., Japan, and the EU began efforts to diversify their REE supply chains away from China to reduce its chokepoint power.

 Threats to disconnect Russia from SWIFT following the Ukraine crisis prompted Russia to explore creating alternative payment systems to become less dependent on the U.S. dollar.

 The European Union has sought to mitigate its vulnerabilities in the digital sector through regulation.
 Research suggests the EU is highly vulnerable to the panopticon effect from both the U.S. and China, with the GDPR having almost no effect on the foreign surveillance of EU data.
 However, the EU is considered less vulnerable to the chokepoint effect, as no single rival state has both high market dominance and sufficiently strained diplomatic relations to make a cutoff likely.
 Regulations like the Digital Markets Act are intended to further insulate the EU from future chokepoint threats.